 Dealing with Dukkha

-This post came in response to a question from one of my other posts, ‘Why Does Meditation Make Me Angry’– which, without fail, is, along with another similar post, ‘Why Does Meditation Make me Cry’ are the most read posts, of the 150 posts currently on my blog.
-Each day these posts sit at the top of the daily read statistics – which says a lot about how people are responding to meditation, and what meditation is revealing to them about their inner environment.
+This post came in response to a question I responded to in one of my other posts, ‘Why Does Meditation Make Me Angry’– which, without fail, along with another similar post, ‘Why Does Meditation Make me Cry’ are the most read posts of the 150 posts currently on my blog.
+Each day they sit at the top of the daily read statistics – which says a lot about how people are responding to meditation, and what meditation is revealing to them about their inner environment.

-So with those posts in mind, this post relates to the following question:
+So with those posts in mind, this post relates to the following question which appeared at the bottom of the post about anger:

 “This is just what I needed.
 Thank you.
 I try to make meditation into a daily practice but sometimes I find it really difficult because when you experience a certain level of calmness the first few times you tend to have your expectations up that it will continue to get better and better in a smooth line but that is not the case.
 Do you think I should just push through even though it makes me feel worse sometimes?”